-These women followed their convictions with bravery and selflessness to fight for what they believed.
-To fight against a dictator’s rule they felt was wrong.
-Three of them – Patria, Minerva, and Maria Teresa – gave their lives for their cause.
-Some henchmen, following the the orders of Dictator Rafael Leónidas Trujillo, killed them savagely.
-The four sisters and the group they were involved in were a threat to this commanding dictator.
+Three of the ladies – Patria, Minerva, and Maria Teresa – gave their lives for their cause when some henchmen, following the the orders of Trujillo, killed them savagely and brutally.
+The sisters and the group they were involved in were a threat to this commanding dictator.
 They were involved with plotting to over throw Trujillos cruel, ruthless and fascist government.
-The remaining sister, Dedé, preserving their memories until her death in 2014.
+The remaining sister, Dedé, lovingly presered their memories until her death in 2014.

 Trouble With Trujillo

 The families’ first real run in with Trujillo was at a party to which they were invited.
 Trujillo had his eye on Minerva so he had the family invited to another party.
 All but Chea, the mother, went as they were afraid to refuse the “request”.
 Trujillo was very enamored with Minerva and danced and engaged her in conversation.
 When she refused his advances the family abruptly left the party.
 This infuriated Trujillo so he had the father, Don Enrique arrested (no one was permitted to leave a party before Trujillo) and incarcerated in the Fortelaza Ozama in Ciudad Trujillo (Santo Domingo).
 Minerva and Doña Chea along with Minervas friends Brunilda Soñé, Enma Rodríguez, Violeta Martínez (from Moca) and Violeta Martínez (from San Francisco) were arrested the following day.